My Favourite Things to Do Alone in Paris

 What to Do Alone in Paris When You Want Connection

-Even when I’m travelling alone, I make space for conversation.
-A shared laugh.
-A small exchange.
+Even when I’m travelling alone, I make space for conversation; a shared laugh or a small exchange.
 These moments keep the day from folding entirely inward.
-They remind me I’m part of something larger—without giving up the peace I came for.
+They remind me I’m part of something larger without giving up the peace I came for.

 Here’s what I do when I want to feel connected in Paris:

-- Take a photography tour—especially one focused on street scenes or markets.
-But for those looking to document their trip, it’s a great way to get professional photos of you in the city.
+• Take a photography tour—especially one focused on street scenes or markets.
+But for those looking to document their trip, it’s a great way to get professional photos of yourself in the city.

 Dining Alone in Paris (And Why It’s One of My Favourite Things to Do)